benhamill/benhamill.github.com/_posts/2019-01-07-linguistics-minute-everything-is-ok.md

 ---
 layout: post
-title: "Linguistics Minute: Everything is OK"
+title: "Everything is OK"
 date: "2019-01-07 12:00:00 -0500"
-category: linguistics-minute
+category: Linguistics Minute
 ---
 _This was originally published in my work Slack on 2016-10-05, but I've since been convinced that more people than just those few who can even read it there